CAD: Everything Is Ready For A Rally, Except One Donald Trump

 And what about oil?
 Canada's main export is also back to the highest levels since the crash, some three years ago.
 WTI broke above the 2015 high and is around $64.
 While prices fluctuate all the time, inventories of the black gold are finally falling.

 And Canada isn't only about jobs and petrol exports.
-Other parts of the are blooming as well.
+Other parts of the economy are blooming as well.
 This was noted in the recent business survey by the BOC.
 Sure, there were some figures that missed expectations, but in general, the economy is looking great.

 Fear about NAFTA